-- Our children/ young people have the right to be protected from harm, abuse and neglect - Our children/ young people have the right to experience their optimum mental and physical health - Every child has the right to an education and children/ young people need to be safe and to feel safe in school - children/ young people need support that matches their individual needs, including those who may have experienced abuse - Our children/ young people have the right to express their views, feelings and wishes and voice their own values and beliefs - Our children/ young people should be encouraged to respect each other's values and support each other - Our children/ young people have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
+- Our children/ young people have the right to be protected from harm, abuse and neglect - Our children/ young people have the right to experience their optimum mental and physical health - Every child has the right to an education and children/ young people need to be safe and to feel safe in school - Children/ young people need support that matches their individual needs, including those who may have experienced abuse - Our Children/ young people have the right to express their views, feelings and wishes and voice their own values and beliefs - Our Children/ young people should be encouraged to respect each other's values and support each other - Our Children/ young people have the right to be supported to meet their emotional, social and mental health needs as well as their educational needs.
 Our school will ensure clear systems and processes are in place to enable identification of these needs.
-Including consideration of when mental health needs may become a safeguarding need. - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views, such as extremism and risk-taking behaviours
+Including consideration of when mental health needs may become a safeguarding need. - Our school will contribute to the prevention of abuse, risk/involvement in serious violent crime, victimisation, bullying (including homophobic, biphobic, transphobic and cyber bullying), exploitation, extreme behaviours, discriminatory views and risk-taking behaviours.
+If anyone has any concerns regarding a child and bullying, then they should contact Amy Findlay (safeguarding compliance Lead).
+As a school we monitor and record incidents of